langjam/jam0001/Floeckchengrafik/README.md

 For a single-line-comment, write `\\`
 To start a multi-line-comment, write `/*`.
 To end it, write `*/`

-Function Signatures are nedded when you want to pass a variable to a class or method.
+Function Signatures are needed when you want to pass a variable to a class or method.
 You can start a Function Signature with `/*` and end it with `*/`.
 To pass an argument to a class / function, you write `- param <name>` in a new line